open-telemetry/semantic-conventions/docs/http/http-metrics.md

 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[3]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
+**[3]:** MUST NOT be populated when this is not supported by the HTTP client framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
-SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

 **[4]:** The value SHOULD be normalized to lowercase.